JakobHav/ufr-sheet-universal/README.md

 | **Linux**   | `~/.local/share/typst/packages/local/`                |
 | **Windows** | `%APPDATA%\typst\packages\local\`                     |

- Then, just add your Config to your Typst file like so:
+ Then, just add your config to your Typst file like this for a simple sheet:

 ```typst
 #import "@local/ufr-sheet-universal:0.1.0": conf